31-Year-Old Quarterback – Baltimore Ravens

 Joe Flacco Contract Information:

-Agreed to a new six-year contract with the Ravens in March of 2013 worth $120.6 million, with $29 million guaranteed.
+Signed a three-year contract extension with the Ravens in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Joe Flacco – simply subscribe now.